Rushi-Bhavsar/ReactLearn/Notes.md

 - Using .jsx file we can write HTML code in JS file.
 This creating a React Component.
 - React component can a function base code of class base code.
 - The name of the react component function should start with capital letter.
-- The function should return a single HTML render value.
+- The function should return a single HTML render value which means that single HTML tag which can have n-number of internal tags.

 ```jsx
 const Header = () => {